Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ### Unsigned SMB

-Let's start by found unsigned smb in the lab and generate a list of targets IP.
+Let’s start hunting unsigned smb in the lab and generate a list of IP targets.

 ```shell
 cme smb 192.168.56.10-23 --gen-relay-list relay.txt